OSU Summer Internship Program

 Qualified students are typically rising juniors or seniors and have taken advanced coursework in STEM, have successfully completed laboratory science courses, and/or have participated in STEM extracurricular activities.
 Students are not expected to have advanced knowledge of material science.

 Interested students should submit a resume, unofficial transcript or list of STEM courses taken, a personal statement about why they are interested in this program, and a recommendation letter from an educator familiar with their STEM abilities.
-Application materials should be sent directly to email@example.com by March 4th 2019.
-Interviews will take place over the phone or in person from March 11th through the 22nd and decisions will be made shortly after the interviews.
+Application materials should be sent directly to firstname.lastname@example.org by February 17th 2020.
+Interviews will take place over the phone or in person from February 24th through March 6th and decisions will be made shortly after the interviews.